nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![completed jobs](images/Completedjobs.png)

 ### 4.4.
 Showing list of unscheduled jobs: `timetable_unscheduled`
-Shows list of unscheduled jobs (i.e. jobs with invalid delivery dates and/or slots).
+Shows list of unscheduled jobs (i.e. jobs with no delivery dates and/or (invalid) slots).
 Jobs are sorted in increasing date and decreasing earning order.

 Format: `timetable_unscheduled`